CSO 2022 Fall Tour, OCT 21-23, 2022

 Exploring Blackhand Gorge

 Our all-day bus tour on Saturday October 22 began in Heath, Ohio, known as the Birthplace of the Ohio Canal, and also site of the 2000-year-old Great Circle Earthwork.
 Travelling roughly northeast, participants viewed a variety of canal remnants in Newark, Frazeysburg, Dresden, Adams Mills and points in between.

-Especially impressive was a two-mile hike to and from Blackhand Gorge, where the canal towpath was created by blasting through a mountain of solid rock.
-To reach the Gorge, participants hiked through a 100-yard tunnel blasted through the mountain more than 100 years ago to enable construction of an interurban rail line between Newark and Zanesville.
+Especially impressive was a two-mile hike to and from Blackhand Gorge, where the canal towpath was created by blasting through a very large formation of solid rock.
+To reach the Gorge, participants hiked through a 100-yard tunnel blasted through the massif more than 100 years ago to enable construction of an interurban rail line between Newark and Zanesville.